OpenRefine/OpenRefine/docs/docs/technical-reference/build-test-run.md

 Since OpenRefine is composed of two parts, a server and a in-browser UI, the testing system reflects that:

 * on the server side, it's powered by [TestNG](http://testng.org/) and the unit tests are written in Java;
-* on the client side, we currently do not have any tests.
-Previously client side tests were implemented with [Windmill](https://github.com/windmill/windmill), which is no longer maintained.
+* on the client side, we use [Cypress](https://www.cypress.io/) and the tests are written in Javascript

 To run all tests, use:
 ```shell